 The Olenchuk Report concluded with eleven major recommendations, only the first two of which Ambassador Henry Cabot Lodge (successor to Ambassador Nolting) specifically endorsed when he signed the report.
 General Harkins, by contrast, penned no limitations over his signature on the report's cover sheet.
-The first recommendation was for the continuation of herbicide operations in South Vietnam under the existing guidelines governing where and under what circumstances these chemicals could be used.
-The second recommendation called for the delegation of approval authority over crop destruction to the U.S. Ambassador and COMUSMACV, a departure from the restrictions imposed by Secretary Rusk's message of May 7.
-Recommendation number three was to empower ARVN division commanders to authorize all hand spray herbicide operations subject to the concurrence of their U.S. division advisor.
-The other eight recommendations were technical in nature and concerned such things as improving the system for paying for herbicide damages, permitting follow-up spraying after the initial execution of defoliation missions, making meteorological support more effective, and conducting research to produce improved herbicides and delivery systems.
-The primary importance of the Olenchuk Report, however, was that it pronounced defoliation and crop destruction both technically and militarily effective and obtained the endorsement of Ambassador Lodge and General Harkins for the continuation of the program.5
+The first recommendation was for the continu tion of herbicide operations in South Vietnam under the existing guideline governing where and under what circumstances these chemicals could used.
+The second recommendation called for the delegation of appro authority over crop destruction to the U.S. COMUSMACV, a departure from the restrictions imposed by Secreta.
+Ambassador : Rusk's message of May 7.
+Recommendation number three was to empower.
+ARVN division commanders to authorize all hand spray herbicide opera tions subject to the concurrence of their U.S. division advisor.
+The other eight recommendations were technical in nature and concerned such thing as improving the system for paying for herbicide damages, permitting follow-up spraying after the initial execution of defoliation missions, make ing meteorological support more effective, and conducting research to produce improved herbicides and delivery systems.
+The primary importance of the Olenchuk Report, however, was that it pronounced defoliation and cross destruction both technically and militarily effective and obtained the en dorsement of Ambassador Lodge and General Harkins for the continuation of the program.5

-Brush-infested area in a right of way (United States).
+Brush-intested area in a right of way (United States).